JappaWakka/pkmnbrown3d/README.md

 ## History
 ![Merson Cave 1F](https://github.com/user-attachments/assets/a3194707-bf56-4fb0-b48b-9bf896c89cc3)
-Since roughly 3 years (probably longer) I've been in the development team for the fangame [Pokémon 3D](https://pokemon3d.net/) as a programmer.
+Since roughly 4 years (probably longer) I've been in the development team for the fangame [Pokémon 3D](https://pokemon3d.net/) as a programmer.
 The main "selling point" of Pokémon 3D (in my opinion) is the ability to see the world from the player's perspective in first person.

 Over the years, I've implemented a lot of functionality into Pokémon 3D that makes it possible to create custom campaigns and stories.
 We call them "GameModes".

 ![PokéCenter](https://github.com/JappaWakka/pkmnbrown3d/assets/31563291/24b97869-bd3c-4494-840d-e5d057a452c4)

 So, after finishing my previous project, [a 3D remake of the creepypasta Pokémon Lost Silver](https://github.com/JappaWakka/LostSilver3DRemastered), I was looking for something bigger to recreate, and I found Pokémon Brown.
 An attempt at remaking Pokémon Brown for Pokémon 3D had already been made way in the past, but it definitely needed to be massively overhauled.

-Now after more than a year of hard work and valuable insight into the development of Pokémon Brown's 2024 update, Pokémon Brown 3D is (hopefully) finally ready for testing!
+Now after more than a year of hard work and valuable insight into the development of the romhack Pokémon Brown, Pokémon Brown 3D is (hopefully) finally ready for playing!